Compatible Instability: Gauge Constraints of Elasticity Inherited by Electronic Nematic Criticality

 To illustrate how the compatibility relations fundamentally alter nematic critical properties, consider for example the condition encoded in $\text{inc}(\varepsilon)_{33} = 0$:

 This relationship establishes the interdependence between the symmetry-preserving, volume-changing \textit{dilatation} strain component $\varepsilon_{xx}+\varepsilon_{yy}$ and the in-plane symmetry-breaking, volume-preserving \textit{deviatoric} $\varepsilon_{xx} - \varepsilon_{yy}$ and \textit{shear} $\varepsilon_{xy}$ strain components.
-Despite the fact that these different types of strain have different symmetry properties (i.e., transform as different irreducible representations in group-theory language), they become entangled by the compatibility relations.
+Despite the fact that these different types of strain have different symmetry properties (i.e., transform as different irreducible representations in group-theory language), they become entangled by the compatibility relations for all \textit{inhomogeneous} deformations.
 Importantly, while the deviatoric and shear strains have a symmetry-allowed coupling to the nematic order parameter, the dilatation does not.
 However, the compatibility relation in \eqref{eq:2D_SVCR} shows that generic spatial fluctuations of the nematic order parameter will generate dilatations, meaning that nematic fluctuations can incur a higher elastic energy cost than expected along symmetry grounds alone.

-In this Letter and in the accompanying paper \citep{LongPaper}, we develop a general phenomenological theory of nemato-elasticity that automatically obeys the geometrical constraints enforced by the compatibility relations.
+In this Letter and in the accompanying paper \citep{LongPaper}, we develop a general phenomenological theory of nemato-elasticity that automatically obeys the non-analytic geometrical constraints enforced by the compatibility relations for electronic nematic fluctuations with infinitesimal, but nonzero, momenta.
 This is accomplished by expressing the five components of the nematic order parameter $\varphi_{ij}$ not in the usual quadrupolar Cartesian basis $\{\varphi_{x^2-y^2}, \varphi_{xy},\varphi_{z^2}, \varphi_{yz}, \varphi_{xz} \}$ (which we dub ``$d$-orbital basis''), but in a new ``helical basis'' $\{\Phi_a\}$ (with $a=1,...,5$) \citep{RMF14_classification_nematics, LongPaper}.
 Its defining property is that the five order parameters are orthogonal for every momentum $\boldsymbol{q}$.
-As a result, the transformation between bases is nonlocal in real-space, and the $d$-orbital content of a given helical nematic order parameter $\Phi_a$ changes depending its momentum direction $\hat{q}$, as sketched in Fig. \ref{fig:PhiAmplitude_Decomp_Orbitals}.
-As we show below, the compatibility relations are trivially satisfied in the helical basis.
+As a result, the transformation between bases is nonlocal in real-space, and the $d$-orbital content of a given helical nematic order parameter $\Phi_a$ changes depending on its momentum direction $\hat{q}$, as sketched in Fig. \ref{fig:PhiAmplitude_Decomp_Orbitals}.
+The main advantage of using the helical basis is that one can immediately separate the strain components that satisfy the compatibility conditions from those that do not.
+In contrast, in the $d$-orbital basis, one would need to ensure via complicated boundary conditions that the compatibility conditions are satisfied.